Author Guidelines

 - Original Research - Abstract (150-250 words), Introduction, Materials and/or Methods, Results, Discussion, Limitations, Conclusion.
 An original research article is defined as a research report in which new findings are presented (eg, randomized control trial, case-control study, crossover trial, prospective trial, comparative-effectiveness research).
 This article type advances scientific knowledge and helps inform clinical practice, treatment options, and management strategies to advance patient care and outcomes. (≤5000 words, excluding title page, abstract, and references)

 - Case Report - Introduction, History, Diagnostic/Laboratory testing, Differential Diagnosis, Treatment and management, Outcome and follow-up, Discussion, and Conclusion.
-A case report is defined as a paper that reports a specific patient case, outcomes, and follow-up care; these are limited to 1-2 cases and should include clinical images.
+A case report is defined as a paper that reports a specific patient case, outcomes, and follow-up care.
 For more information on our case reports, visit our Case Report Templates page.

 - Case Series - Narrative Abstract (> 200 words), Introduction, History, Diagnostic/Laboratory testing, Differential Diagnosis, Treatment and management, Outcome and follow-up, Discussion, and Conclusion.
 A case series article is defined as an observational report in which 2 or more cases describe a similar problem or treatment approach used, and it provides a new perspective to or new evidence related to that problem or approach. (≤3000 words, excluding title page, abstract, and references)